MJdiop/MJdiop/README.md

 ### Hi there 👋 I'm Mbaye Jacques DIOP, Frontend software engineer with experience in building websites, web and mobile applications.
 I specialize in JavaScript and have professional experience with React, React Native.
-I also have experience with Angular, and micro-front-end architecture, recognized for my user .
+I also have experience with Angular, and micro-front-end architecture, recognized for my user experience skills and my ability to learn new technologies quickly.

 ### <div align="center">A full-time Frontend Software Engineer React | React Native | Next.js | Typescript 👨‍💻 🚀</div>